 - Invoice Number.
 These should be sequential.
 Begin at number 1 and start counting.

 - Your terms.
 These are usually "payment due within 14 days" or thereabouts.

 - Supplier name and address - that's you, the supplier of services

 - Client name and address - that's the person or company you are invoicing.

 - Description.
 This is a description of the services you have done.
 Be as specific as you can.

 - Amount owed.
 This is the price for the job.
 This should be agreed with the client in advance.
 Clients don't like nasty surprises.
 You won't need to charge VAT yet (unless you turn over more than £75,000 a year) so you can leave that at zero.

 - Your bank details.
 Without this you won't get paid.

+Invoices are sent after the job is complete (although, on a big job, you might request a payment up front).
 Always make sure you double-check every invoice before you send it out.
 Nothing is more embarrassing than getting it wrong - and clients will not appreciate it.